 \section{Introduction}

-\textbf{Context.} A map is a combinatorial object describing the embedding up to homeomorphism of a multigraph on a compact orientable surface (see \cref{sec:def} for precise definitions).
+\textbf{Context.} A map is a combinatorial object describing the embedding up to homeomorphism of a multigraph on a compact orientable surface (see Section \ref{sec:def} for precise definitions).
 Map enumeration has been an important research topic for many years now.
 Tutte first enumerated planar maps and found simple formulas \cite{Tutte}, raising the natural concern of finding bijections explaining those formulas.
 Such bijections have since been found, mostly thanks to the family of bijections between maps and decorated trees (blossoming trees and mobiles) \cite{Cori1981,theseSch,BDG,AP,BF}.
-Some of these bijections have recently been extended to maps on surfaces of higher genus (see for instance \cite{Schaeffer}) and on non orientable surfaces \cite{CD}.
-These bijections also opened the way to the study of random maps and their scaling limits (see e.g. \cite{CS,Miermont,LG})
+Some of these bijections have recently been extended to maps on surfaces of higher genus (see for instance \cite{Schaeffer,Lep}) and on non-orientable surfaces \cite{CD,BettiNO}.
+These bijections also opened the way to the study of random maps and their scaling limits (see e.g. \cite{CS,Miermont,LG}).

 Another powerful tool for map enumeration is the KP hierarchy.
-The Kadomtsev-Petviashvili hierarchy is an infinite set of PDE's on functions with a infinite number of variables $(p_i)_{i\geq 1}$, which arose from mathematical physics (see \cite{Solitons},\cite{Ok} and references therein).
+The Kadomtsev-Petviashvili hierarchy is an infinite set of PDE's on functions with an infinite number of variables $(p_i)_{i\geq 1}$, which arose from mathematical physics (see \cite{Solitons},\cite{Ok} and references therein).
 The first equation of the hierarchy is

 where the indices indicate partial derivatives (e.g. $F_{3,1}=\frac{\partial^2}{\partial p_1\partial p_3}F$).
-The link between integrable hierachies and maps was observed in mathematical physics through matrix integrals (see e.g. \cite{LZ} and references therein).
+The link between integrable hierarchies and maps was observed in mathematical physics through matrix integrals (see e.g. \cite{LZ} and references therein).
 In 2008, Goulden and Jackson \cite{GJ} showed that certain generating functions for maps (with $p_i$ counting vertices of degree $i$) are solutions to the KP hierarchy.
 It allowed them to derive a very simple recurrence formula

-where $T(n,g)$ is the number of rooted cubic maps of genus $g$ with $3n$ edges (equivalently, triangulations of genus $g$ with $3n$ edges).
-Then, using similar methods, Carrell and Chapuy \cite{CC} proved a recurrence formula on general (i.e. non necessarily cubic nor triangular) maps
+where $T(n,g)$ is the number of rooted cubic maps of genus $g$ with $3n$ edges (equivalently, triangulations — with loops and multiple edges — of genus $g$ with $3n$ edges).
+Then, using similar methods, Carrell and Chapuy \cite{CC} proved a recurrence formula on general (i.e. not necessarily cubic nor triangular) maps

 where $Q_g(n,f)$ is the number of rooted maps of genus $g$ with $n$ edges and $f$ faces.
 Taking $f=1$ in \eqref{CC}, one recovers the famous Harer-Zagier recurrence \cite{HZ}.